 Part 3: Cagliari beaches (south):

 After our third night in San Teodoro, we drove to Cagliari (the capital) in the early morning (2 1/2 h drive) where we stayed for 3 more nights.
-When we arrived at lunch time, we decided to spend the day exploring the city.
+When we arrived at lunch time, we decided to spend the day exploring the city, see here the colourful districts of Cagliari in a day.
 Cagliari is a fascinatingly beautiful town, worth exploring.
 It reminded me very much of Venice, but without the canals.
 Tiny streets, shabby, colourful buildings, lots of cafes and many spots with amazing views of the city.

 From Cagliari we drove in the morning to Tuerredda beach (1h drive) in the Chia area.
 Tuerredda is another amazing beach with its own beauty.
 There is a small island (Tuerredda) right across the beach, where you can go snorkelling and exploring.
 The waters are of course crystal clear and I highly recommend going right at the end of the beach, where there are less people.
 There are some trees that you can also use to hide from the sun in the really hot hours.